 - Carry out regular check-ins about near-time work initiated by team members.

-The thought behind this new process is that people tend to be interested in their own insights, achievements and contribution.
-Successful performance management processes are those where companies can help the individuals become more engaged in their own performance.
+The thought behind this new process is that people tend to be interested in their own insights, achievements, and contribution.
+Successful performance management processes are those where companies can help individuals become more engaged in their performance.

-Adobe also believes that regular feedback and check-ins are lot more important than ever before.
-They have already scrapped their performance review systems.
+Adobe also believes that performance management based on regular feedback and check-ins is a lot more important than ever before.
+They have already scrapped their annual review process.
 After introducing a frequent check-in program, the company was able to bring about a 30% reduction in voluntary employee turnover.